pckhoi/deba/README.md

 ### Code organization

 Deba requires your scripts to be organized into stages.
 By stages, I mean works that can be grouped by purpose.
 An example of a staged workflow is OCR -> NER -> cleaning -> entity matching.
-Another property of stages is that they usually have a fixed order of running.
-For example, you usually want to run OCR before NER.
-To start using deba, organize your scripts into folders named after the stages, for example:
+To start using Deba, organize your scripts into folders named after the stages, for example:

 ```
 .